Some links in this post are affiliate links. As an Amazon Associate I earn from qualifying purchases made through links from this site.

 Steer clear of large multi-room (i.e. “festival”) tents.
 These take up far too much space, are heavy and not particularly durable.

-In my opinion, the best tent that money can buy is the MSR Hubba Hubba 2-person tent.
+In my opinion, one of the best tents that money can buy is the MSR Hubba Hubba 2-person tent.
 This is an exceptional piece of kit – not exactly cheap, but I think it’s worth every penny.
 It’s extremely well designed, high-quality, compact yet spacious, ultra-lightweight, strong, very easy to put up, and just nice to be in.

 My Hubba Hubba tent is one of my favourite possessions in the world (yes, I am a massive camping nerd).